Philipp Meyer: American Rust

-The bulk of American Rust was written during Meyer's time at the Michener Center (2005–2008).
+Most of American Rust was written during Meyer's time at the Michener Center (2005–2008).
 In December 2007 the novel was acquired by Spiegel & Grau, a Random House imprint.
 American Rust was eventually acquired by publishers in 23 countries and translated into 17 languages.
-It is a third person, stream of consciousness narrative influenced, according to Meyer, by writers such as James Joyce, William Faulkner, Virginia Woolf, and James Kelman.
+It is a third-person, stream-of-consciousness narrative influenced, according to Meyer, by writers such as James Joyce, William Faulkner, Virginia Woolf, and James Kelman.

 American Rust was a winner of the Los Angeles Times Book Prize (2009).
 Reviewers in the UK's The Daily Telegraph, The Plain Dealer in Cleveland, and Dayton Daily News have suggested it fits the category of "Great American Novel".

 The Son

-Toward the end of composing American Rust, Meyer sought to find another subject through which he could explore what he felt was the "creation myth of America".
+While finishing American Rust, Meyer sought another subject through which he could explore what he felt was the "creation myth of America".

 Meyer's original vision for The Son was quite different from the final novel; it originally featured "six or seven characters”, was "set in the present day", and "was conceived [...] as a book about the rise of a family dynasty and America’s relationship with war and violence."
 After two and a half years working on this version, Meyer realized that "these characters were talking about this legendary guy, and they were commenting on the American myth, in a way.
 And finally [...] it finally hit me that ...
 I needed the legendary character [Eli McCullough] in the book."

 The inspiration for the revised novel grew out of recalling his time studying for his MFA at the University of Texas, during which Meyer became familiar with the so-called "Bandit War" of 1915–1918.
-He saw the potential for a novel concerning the Bandit Wars and the "creation myth of Texas" to explore broader historical issues about the development of America as a whole.
+He saw the potential for a novel about the Bandit Wars and the "creation myth of Texas" to explore broader historical issues about the development of America as a whole.
 After American Rusts publication, Meyer began to research Texas history more closely.
-Meyer has estimated that he read 350 or so books about the history of Texas and diverse topics from captivity narratives to guides on bird tracks in the course of his composition of the novel.
-To gather historically accurate material for the book, Meyer learned how to tan deer hides, taught himself how to hunt with a bow, spent a month with military contractor Blackwater for firearms training, and shot a buffalo at a ranch so he could drink its blood - giving him a reference point for Comanche rituals.
+He has estimated that he read 350 books about Texas history and diverse topics from captivity narratives to guides on bird tracks in the course of his composition of the novel.
+To gather historically accurate material, Meyer learned to tan deer hides, taught himself how to hunt with a bow, spent a month with military contractor Blackwater for firearms training, and shot a buffalo at a ranch so he could drink its blood, giving him a reference point for Comanche rituals.